 Although I mentioned baklava in Jordanian Sweets, having it served warmed deserves its own entry.
-No lies, I love baklava and have eaten it more times than I care to admit but having it served warm was life changing.
-How could one simple task of serving it warm and drizzled with honey be such a shift in how I look at this delicious desert?
-I do not know but it was a definite shift in my baklava consciousness.
+No lies, I love baklava and have eaten it more times than I care to admit.
+How could one simple task of serving it warm, and drizzled with honey be such a shift in how I look at this delicious desert?
+I do not know, but it was a definite shift in my baklava consciousness.

 Bedouin Tea is an herbal mix prepared with sugar and made over a little fire.
 Although it sounds as if Bedouin Tea may be similar to traditional tea served with sugar it is different.
 The process of the tea making and the smoke from the little fire givevs it that special flavor.

 Kebab or Kebap

 No matter how you spell it or pronounce it, this common dish is served in various styles around the world.
 Only because it is straight up delicious!
 For Westerners, it is like a flavorful minced meat hamburger, in an elongated shape, and then cooked over an open fire.
 Although the majority of us have tried kebab, eating it in Jordan takes on a whole new meaning.
 It comes down to the local ingredients of the fresh meat used, and the country’s own spices.
 The kebabs in Jordan are juicy, the meat tastes very fresh, and it is full of wonderful flavor.